apache/predictionio/docs/manual/obsolete/cookbook/filteringunavailable.html.md

 Predictions into one, and returns it.

-The ItemRec Engine's component can be found it its static factory class `io.prediction.engines.itemrec.ItemRecEngine`.
+The ItemRec Engine's component can be found it its static factory class `org.apache.predictionio.engines.itemrec.ItemRecEngine`.
 It looks like the following:

 ```scala
 object ItemRecEngine extends IEngineFactory {